How to Plan and Prepare For a Long-Distance Move

 Transferring Utilities

 Next, let's talk utilities.
-You don't want to be paying for electricity in two places, right?
-About a month before your move, make a list of all utility providers—electric, gas, water, internet.
-Contact them to schedule service termination at your current residence and set up services at your new one.
-Some providers might require an in-person visit, so plan accordingly.
-If you're moving out of state, check if your current providers operate in your new location; you might score a loyalty discount.
+You don’t want to pay for electricity in two places, right?
+About a month before your move, make a list of all utility providers, including electric, gas, water, and internet.
+Contact them to schedule service termination at your current home and set up services at your new one.
+Some providers may require an in-person visit, so plan ahead.
+If you're moving out of state, check if your current providers operate in your new location.
+You might even qualify for a loyalty discount.

 The Emotional Rollercoaster